ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `<FILE>`
 <ul>
-Store the result in FILE
+Store the result in FILE.
     Default value: '-'
 </ul>